Marketplace: In Asia

 According to the Rites of Zhou, markets were highly organized and served different groups at different times of day; merchants at the morning market, every day people at the afternoon market and peddlers at the evening market.
 The marketplace also became the place were executions were carried out, rewards were published and decrees were read out.

 During the Qin empire and the Han dynasty which followed it, markets were enclosed with walls and gates and strictly separated from residential areas.
-Vendors were arranged according to the type of commodity offered, and markets were strictly regulated with departments responsible for security, weights and measures, price-fixing and certificates.
+Vendors were arranged according to the type of commodity offered, and markets were strictly regulated with departments responsible for security, weights and measures, price-fixing, and certificates.

 Over time, specialised markets began to emerge.
 In Luoyang, during the Tang Dynasty, a metal market was known.
 Outside the city walls were sheep and horse markets.
-Marco Polo’s account of 13th century markets specifically mentions a silk market.
+Marco Polo's account of 13th century markets specifically mentions a silk market.
 He was also impressed by the size of markets.
 According to his account, the ten markets of Hangzhou, primarily a fish market, attracted 40,000 to 50,000 patrons on each of its three trading days each week.

 In China, negative attitudes towards mercantile activity developed; merchants were the lowest class of society.
 High officials carefully distanced themselves from merchant classes.
 In 627, an edict prohibited those of rank five or higher from entering markets.
 One anecdote from the time of Empress Wu relates the tale of a fourth rank official who missed out on the opportunity for promotion after he was seen purchasing a steamed pancake from a market.

+In the Middle East

+Since circa 3000 BCE, bazaars have dominated the Middle East - respectively extending to Northern Africa - as regards to numerous areas from retail towards resources, with trade amongst merchants commonplace, likewise with bartering amongst participants.
+They are often described as economic and cultural hubs within cities across the Islamic world, and are generally the most bustling areas within urban localities.
+Given such dense activity, bazaars became an attraction for foreigners in exchanging resources, such as spices, textiles, labour, et cetera, drawing the attention of Arabs, Turks, Greeks, Persians, Jews as well as Indians, not to mention Westerners since the late-16th to early-17th centuries.
+In the modern era, bazaars remain a vital economic hub in numerous Arab nations.